Joshfairhead/Obsidian/Omnicient/Computer Sci/JavaScript.md

 -  When you have a `return ` in your function, this will be the last line of code executed in that function.

 Methods
+- Methods are NOT properties, but easily confusible. `city.length` is a property not a method.
 - The `.toUpperCase()` method allows us to make a new copy of a string while converting every single character to uppercase.
 This allows you to go from "alex" to "ALEX".
 -